Pulsar G12KBN - 9500/12000W Dual Fuel Generator With Electric Start

 The following charts are provided to give you an idea of how some of the key specs of the Pulsar G12KBN compare to dual fuel generators of similar power (between 9000 and 10000 W).

-- Concerning weight, the Pulsar G12KBN weighs only just 209 pounds, distinguishing itself as one of the lighter dual fuel generators amidst the 9000 to 10000 rated wattage range.
+- At 209 lbs dry, the Pulsar G12KBN is consistent with the standard weight profile for dual fuel devices ranging from 9000 to 10000 rated watts.
 Weight-conscious users may find the Westinghouse iGen11000DFc appealing, as it is one of the top contenders in this power range, weighing just 187.4 pounds.

-- Among the generators of a comparable running wattage, this generator with a lowest noise of 74 dBA can be judged as noisy.
-If you are concerned with noise, check out the DuroMax XP11000iH, which is one of the least noisy generators in its power range, with a noise rating of just 61 dBA.
+- If compared to generators capable of producing a similar running wattage, this generator with a lowest emitted noise of 74 dBA can be considered somewhat noisy.
+If noise emissions are important to you, one of the least noisy generators of this power range is the DuroMax XP11000iH with only 61 dBA.

 - Since the G12KBN boasts with a run time of around 12 hours at 50% load, it can be safely judged as one of the dual fuel devices with the highest run time among those of a comparable output.